 By Wayne Cole

-SYDNEY, June 5 (Reuters) - Asian share markets grudgingly gave ground on Thursday while the euro flatlined at $1.3600, hostage to great expectations that the European Central Bank will finally end months of dithering by easing policy further.
+SYDNEY, June 5 (Reuters) - Asian share markets mostly tracked sideways on Thursday while the euro flatlined at $1.3600, all hostage to great expectations the European Central Bank will finally end months of dithering by easing policy further.

-Japan’s Nikkei shed early gains to be up just a sliver at 15,082 points, so far failing to extend a two-week rally to test the April top of 15,164.
+Japan’s Nikkei was again one of the few movers rising 0.3 percent to 15,117 as bulls tried to extend a two-week rally to test the April top of 15,164.

-Wall Street had been just as hesitant with the Dow ending up 0.09 percent, while the S&P 500 gained 0.19 percent and the Nasdaq 0.41 percent.
+Wall Street was equally hesitant with the Dow ending up 0.09 percent, while the S&P 500 gained 0.19 percent and the Nasdaq 0.41 percent.

 The economic outlook was no clearer after a mixed bag of U.S. data that included disappointing results on the trade deficit and private employment, but better news on the service sector.